 Language also evolves and changes.
 Awful used to be a positive term – full of awe.
 People use “wicked” as both a positive and negative term.
 Gay used to mean happy/colourful/bright.
 Fag now means an extremely annoying, inconsiderate person most commonly associated with Harley riders ;).

 I will continue to use Atheist, as I believe gods do not exist.
-Maybe even the “redundant” Agnostic Atheist to describe my position because the most important thing in these debates is communication.
+Maybe even the “redundant” Agnostic Atheist to describe my position because the most important thing in these debates is communication, but it doesn’t really fit my stance.
 Folks understand what these terms mean, they are the modern colloquial use that provide new/modified definitions, and there really is no point in splitting hairs over an academic definition.
-However I will question people on their use of logic in these situations and try and get them to understand the different definitions.
+However, I will question people on their use of logic in these situations and try and get them to understand the different definitions.

-Honestly though, I don’t really care what someone wants to label me.
+Honestly though, I don’t really care what someone wants to label themselves, or even me (though I do think we should not be prescriptive to others).
 Atheism/Agnosticism are not part of my identity.
 They just describe my thoughts on one topic.
 I don’t know for a fact if gods exist, I don’t believe in any gods.
 I fully reject the claims presented to me.
-In fact through research of this article, the podcasts we have been doing, and everything else I have considered my position at length and I have gone from the simple “I don’t believe in Gods” to “I believe Gods do not exist”.
+In fact, through research of this article, the podcasts we have been doing, and everything else I have considered my position at length and I have gone from the simple “I don’t believe in Gods” to “I believe Gods do not exist”.
 I am not claiming to know, just to believe the proposition.

-Academically, at least philosophically, most people who identify as Atheist (as a lack belief atheist) are actually Agnostic.
+Academically, at least philosophically, most people who identify as Atheist (as a lack belief atheist, who don’t hold the positive belief gods do not exist) are actually Agnostic.
 Perhaps it is the fear of the burden of proof and the conflation between belief, certainty and knowledge that makes Atheists drawn to “lack” rather than the more philosophical definition.

 Does the academic language need to catch up with the colloquial use, or do we need to correct our use?
 Hopefully this article has helped clear things up for you with how things are used in different ways, and how the language has evolved.